How to Make Mixed Berry Jam

-What do you do when you get to the end of strawberry season but don't have enough berries for yet another batch of strawberry jam?
-And they aren't as flavorful and juicy as they could be.
+And they aren't as flavorful and juicy as they could be this late in the season.
 And maybe you're tired of strawberries by now, so you're tempted to take them out to the compost pile.
 (I know, but it happens.)

-My solution is to freeze those berries (or peaches or whatever it happens to be) to be used in a different way in the future.
 I did just that with some bland strawberries a few years ago: I froze them until peaches were in season and made a batch of delicious strawberry-peach jam.
 Yum!

 Now that we live where wild blackberry thickets threaten to swallow fields whole - I'm not kidding, some of them cover more ground than a house - I always save enough strawberries to make a couple of batches of this triple berry jam.
-Even if the strawberries are flavorful and juicy enough to eat whole.
+Even when the strawberries are flavorful and juicy enough to eat whole.

 Berries are easy to flash freeze by spreading in a single layer on a metal baking sheet in the freezer for a few hours.
 When frozen, they go in a zipper bag and back into the freezer.
 You can flash freeze them whole, or slice them up before spreading them on the cookie sheet.